amethon/www/_reflections/journal2.md

 Dear Journal,

-As I sit here in my cabin, reflecting on yesterday's journey, I cannot help but be filled with a sense of wonder and amazement at the extraordinary experience we had.
+As I sit here in my cabin, reflecting on yesterday's journey, I cannot help but be filled with a sense of marvel and amazement at the extraordinary experience we had.
 The deep sea is a place like no other, full of mysteries and wonders that are yet to be discovered.

 But more than the beauty of the ocean, I am struck by the strength and determination of Dr. Hernandez.
 She is a true pioneer, fearlessly leading us into the unknown in search of knowledge and understanding.
 Her expertise and courage are truly inspiring, and I find myself drawn to her more and more with each passing day.